cbyn/bitpredict/README.md

 # bitpredict

 ## Summary
 This project aims to make high frequency bitcoin price predictions from market microstructure data.
-The dataset is a series of one-second snapshots of open buy and sell orders on the Bitfinex exchange, combined with a record of executed transactions.
+The dataset is a series of one second snapshots of open buy and sell orders on the Bitfinex exchange, combined with a record of executed transactions.
 Data collection began 08/20/2015.

 A number of engineered features are used to train a Gradient Boosting model, and a naive theoretical trading strategy is simulated on historical and live data.
 Live results can be viewed at [bitpredict.io](http://bitpredict.io).